 Many people shy away from getting the help they need for a substance use disorder because the cost of treatment can be expensive.
-Fortunately, many insurance companies offer plans which help cover the cost of addiction and substance abuse treatment programs.
+Fortunately, many insurance companies offer plans which help cover the cost of addiction and substance use disorder treatment programs.

 One of these companies is Health Plan of San Joaquin (HPSJ).
 HPSJ is the top Medi-Cal (California’s Medicaid program) managed plan for San Joaquin and Stanislaus counties.
 HPSJ serves more than one in four Stanislaus county residents and three of every 10 San Joaquin County residents.

-HPSJ plans not only cover wellness and preventive services but also behavioral health care, including treatment for mental health and substance abuse.
+HPSJ plans not only cover wellness and preventive services but also behavioral health care, including treatment for mental health and substance use disorder.

 Some of their plans might even cover the full cost of treatment.
 However, it is best to speak with one of their representatives about coverage before checking into a treatment program.

 The Affordable Care Act (aka Obamacare) has made substance use disorder and mental health services into essential benefits, so everyone should have coverage.
 Depending on the plan someone has will determine what their deductibles may be, as well as which facilities they can be treated.

 It’s always a good idea to check with your insurance provider to find out what is covered, where you can go, and what the costs will be.